 The strict iconography of Islamic culture has allowed its amazing traditions of artisans to interpret the Quran into art.
 That has created an awe-inspiring tradition of non-representational calligraphy, with the words of the Quran interlocking and moving through space.
 It is the Word as art, and a perfect representation of the divine importance of the Quran.
 You can find all manner of items with this tradition, from signs to hang to intricate and elaborate eggs.

-There is no better time for children to learn the importance of their heritage than Eid al-Fitr.
+There is no better time for little ones to learn the importance of their heritage than Eid al-Fitr.
 Children are, of course, the hardest to make fast, as they don’t yet appreciate the meaning of it (for the most part).
-But by giving them activity books to learn about their religion, or movies to watch, they’ll grow in understanding of the beauty and grace of their culture.
-And, by next year, don’t be surprised if they are the most enthusiastic fasters in the family.
+But by giving them activity books to learn about their religion, or books about cultural values, they’ll grow in understanding of the beauty and grace of their culture.
+And, by next year, don’t be surprised if young people are the most enthusiastic fasters in the family.

 An Eid al-Fitr Gift Exchange to Celebrate the End of Ramadan